yejineun/CS109a_final/index.md

 /// add a graphic here about baseline approach and what additional things we did

-## baseline modeling
+## I. Baseline modeling

-# Literature review / related work

-## 1. Creating a baseline model
-Before trying collaborative filtering which is based on user's experience with a particular restaurant, we first created a baseline model that captures the user's bias (e.g. some users are more likely to give higher ratings than others) and the bias of the restaurant (e.g. a restaurant could be a part of a national chain like Cheesecake Factory that has a higher brand power than Chipotle that recently suffered from mass infections).
-To this end, we relied on the method described in *Advances in Collaborative Filtering*, [(link)](https://datajobs.com/data-science-repo/Collaborative-Filtering-%5BKoren-and-Bell%5D.pdf) by Yehuda Koren's and Robert Bell.
+Using the method described in *Advances in Collaborative Filtering*, [(link)](https://datajobs.com/data-science-repo/Collaborative-Filtering-%5BKoren-and-Bell%5D.pdf) by Yehuda Koren's and Robert Bell, we created a baseline model with user bias and restaurant bias terms.
 According to Koren and Bell, the baseline model can be expressed as the following:

 $b_{u i} = \mu + b_{u} + b_{ i}$